Animal Pet Doctor.com and the FoxNest Veterinary Hospital...Compassionate Pet Care Since 1984

 How nice it is to have a cat sit on your lap.

 There are lots of websites, professional studies and conferences, and books devoted to our relationship with pets and animals.
-(Website links are at the bottom of the introductory page to the Human-Animal Bond) (And book links are scattered throughout these pages devoted to the Human-Animal Bond).

 So rather than dwell deep into the benefits of our relationship as humans with animals, I'm simply going to list them.
-My sources are various articles, books, and so forth...but realize this kind of stuff is what is known as "soft science"...some of the claims might be difficult to prove and the results are open to interpetation.
+My sources are various articles, books, and so forth...but realize this kind of stuff is what is known as "soft science"...some of the claims might be difficult to prove and the results are open to interpretation.

 Whether you think of it as God's world or the world of Nature, the interaction among and within species is pretty complex.
-Real life interactions between humans, between one animal and another, and between humans and various types of creatures can be and often are brutal, efficient, and cruel.
+Real life interactions between humans, between one animal and another, and between humans and various types of creatures can be and often are brutal, practical, and cruel.
 But they can also be noble, affectionate, caring, and self-sacrificing.

 These pages on this site about The Human-Animal Bond are devoted to wonderful parts of our relationship.
 Please enjoy, and once again, ponder the implications which seem to me to underscore what our religious leaders have been teaching us for generations: It's not the material world that brings satisfaction, but rather love and kindness in all it's many forms.